Prince of Persia (1989 video game): Development

 During development, the Prince was meant to be a nonviolent character, so the game did not initially include combat.
 However, due to finding the gameplay to be dull and after incessant demand from his colleague Tomi Pierce, Mechner added sword-fighting to the game and created Shadow Man, the Prince's doppelgänger.
 Guards were later added when Mechner managed to make use of an additional 12K of the Apple II's memory.

 Mechner only created the Apple II original.
-By 1990 game sales for Apple and Commodore 64 were declining; Broderbund could not avoid publishing the Apple version but did not port the game to Commodore.
+By 1990, game sales for Apple and Commodore 64 were declining; Broderbund could not avoid publishing the Apple version but did not port the game to Commodore.
 Besides the original, Broderbund contracted Mechner to provide the Amiga and Macintosh versions, which he subcontracted to others.
 The DOS version was developed at the same time as the Apple II version and shipped a few months later; with better graphics and sound than the original, it became the source for most other platforms, and Mechner said that he would recommend it to most modern players.

-Mechner was offended by the cover art for the Sega Genesis version, which depicts the prince as a Luke Skywalker lookalike about to cut down a helpless black guard, but by the time he made his objections it was already being printed.
+Mechner was offended by the cover art for the Sega Genesis version, which depicts the prince as a Luke Skywalker lookalike about to cut down a helpless black guard, but by the time he made his objections, it was already being printed.

-For the Japanese computer ports, Arsys Software and Riverhillsoft enhanced the visuals and redesigned the Prince's appearance, introducing the classic turban and vest look.
+For the Japanese computer ports, Arsys Software and Riverhillsoft enhanced visuals and redesigned the Prince's appearance, introducing the classic turban-and-vest look.
 This version became the basis for the Macintosh version and later Prince of Persia ports and games by Broderbund.
 Riverhillsoft's FM Towns version also added a Red Book CD audio soundtrack.
 Arsys also created the Super NES version, adding eight more levels with new enemies, traps, and music.
 Praising the changes, Mechner wrote "I'll never forget the delighted thrill of being surprised playing my own game".

 The Amiga version of the game was developed by Dan Gorlin, whom Mechner had admired from childhood for Choplifter.
 Tommy Tallarico worked on the audio for the Game Boy port of the game, and it was the first game he worked on.
 He originally started as a playtester for Virgin Interactive.

 The game included anti-piracy protection in the form of a second level, where you had to drink the correct bottle according to the manual.

 The PC game later received three updates: version 1.1 had minor fixes, in version 1.3 the colors of the walls in some levels were changed (instead of blue walls, level 3 was green, 8th and 9th were gray, and 12th was yellow) and a program for graphics and sound settings was added, version 1.4 contains the same color scheme as the previous one, but the sound could only be set to Sound Blaster or PC speaker and the graphics could not be set to older than VGA.